Heavy Mechanical Foundation

 - Winches and attachments

-The theory component of the program is delivered in a classroom setting employing lecture mode along with self-directed activities, while the hands-on component is conducted in the College's mechanical shop.
-The ratio of shop time to classroom time is approximately 60:40 and based on a 4-day week.
-Upon completion of the program, graduates, possess the skills, knowledge and attitudes necessary to gain employment in one of the four aforementioned trades as a Level 1 apprentice.
+The theory component of the program is delivered in a classroom setting, employing a lecture mode along with self-directed activities, while the hands-on component is conducted in our mechanical shop.
+The ratio of shop time to classroom time is approximately 60:40 and based on a four-day week.
+Upon completion of the program, graduates possess the skills, knowledge and attitudes necessary to gain employment in one of the four aforementioned trades as a Level 1 apprentice.

-All Heavy Mechanical Foundation students are encouraged to acquire additional certification including an Air Brake Endorsement on their driver's license, a Forklift Operator’s Certificate, Occupational First Aid Level 1 and WHMIS through the College’s Continuing Education department.
+All Heavy Mechanical Foundation students are encouraged to acquire additional certification, including an Air Brake Endorsement on their driver's license, a Forklift Operator’s Certificate, Occupational First Aid Level 1 and WHMIS through Community Education & Workplace Training.

 Occupation Description